Callinectes sapidus: Bycatch

 Species other than blue crab are often caught incidentally in crab pots, including fish, turtles, conch, and other crab species.
 In Georgia, hermit crabs (Pagurus spp.), channeled whelk (Busycon canaliculatum), spider crabs (Libinia spp.), and stone crabs (Menippe mercenaria) were the most common species observed as bycatch in commercial crab pots.
 Of important concern is the diamondback terrapin, Malaclemys terrapin.
 The blue crab and diamondback terrapin have overlapping ranges along the East and Gulf Coasts of the United States.
 Because the funnels in a crab pot are flexible, small terrapins may easily enter and become entrapped.
 Traps are checked every 24 hours or less, frequently resulting in drowning and death of terrapins.
 Crab pot bycatch may reduce local terrapin populations to less than half.
 To reduce terrapin entrapment, bycatch reduction devices (BRDs) may be installed on each of the funnels in a crab pot.
 BRDs effectively reduce bycatch (and subsequently mortality) of small terrapins without affecting blue crab catch.

 Efforts to manage fisheries

 Because of its commercial and environmental value, C. sapidus is the subject of management plans over much of its range.
 In 2012, the C. sapidus population in Louisiana was recognized as a certified sustainable fishery by the Marine Stewardship Council.
 It was the first and remains the only certified sustainable blue crab fishery worldwide.
 For the state to maintain its certification, it must undergo annual monitoring and conduct a full re-evaluation five years after the certification date.

+Sports

+The blue crab is the namesake of the Jersey Shore BlueClaws team in minor-league baseball playing in the South Atlantic League.
+They are located in Lakewood, New Jersey, and are a high-A affiliate of the Philadelphia Phillies.

+Blue crabs are also the namesake of the Southern Maryland Blue Crabs, a professional baseball team located in Waldorf, Maryland.

+Blue crabs inspired the branding of the Annapolis Blues Football Club in Annapolis, Maryland.